 Rome Smith 2014 - 2010 Review by The Good Ride

 The Rome Smith snowboard boot has been with Rome’s line for a long time.
-You get a lot for the price as you do with most things at rome.
-The Rome Smith is great for the 20 day a year rider who is looking for something to dabble with everything.
+You get a lot for the price as you do with most things at Rome.
+The Rome Smith is great for the 20 days a year rider who is looking for something to dabble with everything.
 If you are a cheap bastard who likes a soft boot but ride 100 days a year it will hold up for at least the season.
 It doesn’t have tech that will blow your mind and we would like to see more articulation in the ankle.
-Also the 2012 Rome Smith lacing system is almost like a single BOA.
+Also, the 2012 Rome Smith lacing system is almost like a single BOA.
 It’s super easy to lace up for a beginner but you can’t separate the upper/lower adjustability.
-That being said rome makes quality boots and at 20 days a year this will last a long time for the price you pay.
+That being said Rome makes quality boots and at 20 days a year, this will last a long time for the price you pay.